-The first characteristic is pretarsal show, which refers to the amount of skin visible between the eyelid and eyebrow.
+The first characteristic is pre-tarsal show, which refers to the amount of skin visible between the eyelid and eyebrow.
 When people are tired, their eyelids hang, leaving more of this skin exposed.
-Along the same lines, we notice increased upper eyelid depression, meaning a higher-than-normal amount of eyelid skin is showing.
-We also infer tiredness from eyebrow elevation — how raised one’s Delevingnes are — and dark undereye circles.
+Along the same lines, we notice increased upper eyelid depression on sleepy faces, which means a higher-than-normal amount of eyelid skin is showing.
+We also infer tiredness from dark under-eye circles and eyebrow elevation, i.e., how raised your Delevingnes are.

 But researchers found that people primarily use the first two facial characteristics — more eyelid skin, more above-eyelid skin — to determine when a face needs its pillow.
 To figure this out, they used plastic-surgery editing software to manipulate a photo of a neutral face to emphasize only one tiredness cue.
 So, in one image, the face looked neutral aside from highly visible eyelids.

 Then, they asked 44 people to rate how tired the face in each manipulated image appeared.
 Across the board, people rated images heavy on pretarsal skin and eyelid skin as evincing exhaustion.
 “Bleary-eyed,” it turns out, is a scientifically apt turn-of-phrase.

 They didn’t manipulate undereye circles, as they explained in the paper, because dark circles show up more quickly and obviously in some of us, while eyelids droop in a more predictable manner.